LOADING ...

 moved to Nashville, where he recorded song demos

-and produced my album
+and produced my first

-But i'm a little ahead of myself
+But i'm getting a ahead of myself

 Speeding the road to success here,